Table of Contents

 - The American Veterinary Medical Association,

-- The Pet Industry Joint Advisory Council.
+- The Pet Industry Joint Advisory Council,

 Despite that, it couldn't really get any traction.
 While we're still waiting for legislation, some pet owners can still find some deductions.

-Someone qualified and educated on the latest regulations might even help you claim other business or dog related deductions that we haven't even thought of yet.
+Someone qualified and educated on the latest regulations might even help you claim other business or dog-related deductions that we haven't even thought of yet.

 17 Tax Deductions for Dog Owners

+If you're visually impaired or hearing disabled, your service dog is a legitimate expense.
 That means, under IRS Publication 502, you can deduct your dog's medical and dental expenses, some of which may include: